ucb-dataj/2018/md/weekly.md

 ## Notes
 Talk to Peter, but where do we want to put things like Geocoding tip sheets?
 Wiki?
 Or in a class page?

+A: We can do it on these pages.
+I have a geocoder here: https://github.com/paldhous/refine-geocoder

 Do we want to bring in speakers?
 Who are good speakers to bring in?
+That's an option for the TBD class, maybe.
+I invite Ben Welsh for my Santa Cruz class.
+Somebody with his enthusiasm would be great.
+If Lam was in town she'd be good for social data.